MattAndrewsUSA/audio-loader/src/docs/CreatingACapacitorPlugin.md

 // audioFax.js - Using Custom Plugin

 // ** STEP 1: Add Import for your custom plugin **
-// (Replace 'my-audio-loader' if your package name is different) import { MyAudioLoader } from 'my-audio-loader';
+// (Replace 'audio-loader' if your package name is different) import { AudioLoader } from 'audio-loader';

 // Remove Capacitor Core/Filesystem imports if no longer needed elsewhere in this file
 // import { Capacitor } from '@capacitor/core';